nihirash/nihirash/README.md

 ### My name is Aleksandr Sharikhin

-'m doing software engineering for living(currently using Rust mostly) but this GitHub profile contains mostly my hobby projects for retrocomputers.
+I'm doing software engineering for living(currently using Rust mostly) but this GitHub profile contains mostly my hobby projects for retrocomputers.

 Here will be some guide for some my repos.